Kievan Chronicle

-The Kievan Chronicle or Kyivan Chronicle is an Old East Slavic chronicle of Kievan Rus'.
-It was written around 1200 in Vydubychi monastery as a continuation of the Primary Chronicle.
-It is known from a single copy in the 15th-century Hypatian Codex, where it is sandwiched between the Primary Chronicle and the Galician–Volhynian Chronicle.
-It covers the period from 1118, where the Primary Chronicle ends, until 1200, although its final entry is misdated to 1199.
-A final short notice mentions the start of the reign of Roman the Great as "autocrat of all Russia" in 1201.
+The Kievan Chronicle or Kyivan Chronicle is a chronicle of Kievan Rus'.
+It was written around 1200 in Vydubychi Monastery as a continuation of the Primary Chronicle.
+It is known from two manuscripts: a copy in the Hypatian Codex (c.
+1425), and a copy in the Khlebnikov Codex (c.
+1560s); in both codices, it is sandwiched between the Primary Chronicle and the Galician–Volhynian Chronicle.
+It covers the period from 1118, where the Primary Chronicle ends, until about 1200, although scholars disagree where exactly the Kievan Chronicle ends and the Galician–Volhynian Chronicle begins.

 Composition

+When historian Leonid Makhnovets published a modern Ukrainian translation of the entire Hypatian Codex in 1989, he remarked: 'The history of the creation of this early-14th-century chronicle [compilation] is a very complex problem.
+Equally complex is the question of when and how each part of the chronicle appeared.
+There is a vast literature on this subject, different views are expressed, and discussions are ongoing'.

+Among the sources used by the anonymous chronicler of the Kievan Chronicle were: